discord-tickets/docs/docs/self-hosting/installation/pterodactyl/official.md

 ---

 # Pterodactyl (official egg)
-You can use the official Pterodactyl egg by clicking [this](https://github.com/JoseMoranUrena523/discord-tickets-pterodactyl-egg).
+You can use the official Pterodactyl egg by using [this link](https://dl.discordtickets.app/bot/pterodactyl.json).